Pick your England starting XI for World Cup 2022

 Pick your starting XI for England's opening World Cup game against Iran on November 21 using our interactive team selector

-Gareth Southgate has unveiled his England World Cup squad for Qatar - but who would make your starting XI?
+Gareth Southgate and his England squad have arrived in Qatar ahead of their opening World Cup game against Iran on Monday - but who would make your starting XI?

+The England squad numbers were released on Monday - but do they hint at the current hierarchy for starting berths?

+"I think you should bring something into squad numbers, in the fact the likes of James Maddison and Callum Wilson are further down the list," said Rob Dorsett, speaking on the Sky Sports World Cup Podcast.

+"Raheem Sterling is probably going to start on one wing, Harry Kane down the middle - so how many places are there actually up for grabs for this opening game?
+I think that's a key question.

+"Southgate has his favourites.
+His assistant, Steve Holland, described it to me as 'players who run through brick walls for us in previous tournaments - you have to show loyalty to them'."

-So, what would your England starting XI look like if the World Cup started today and all players were available?
+So, what would your England starting XI look like to face Iran?
 Use our interactive selector to pick your team below, screenshot your selections and share on Twitter @SkyFootball.

 Goalkeepers: Dean Henderson, Nick Pope, Aaron Ramsdale.